GabrielBRQ/bytebank-project/README.md

 # Bytebank-project
-Bytebank project is a Angular introduction from Alura
+Bytebank project is a Angular introduction from Alura course.

+This project was generated with Angular CLI